Chamomile is a marvelous medicinal herb with beautiful blooms. But let’s be honest: it can be a bit boisterous in the garden.

 If you, or a neighbor, has Roman chamomile growing in the garden, you can divide it.
 The best time to do this is in early spring before the plant has started putting out new growth.

-To do this, dig up a clump about 6 inches wide, and 6 inches deep and separate the rhizomatous roots into 2-3 sections, each with at least one stem.
+To do this, dig up a clump about six inches wide, and six inches deep and separate the rhizomatous roots into two to three sections, each with at least one stem.

-Replant into your container, covering the root and 1 /2 to 1 inch of stem.
+Replant into your container, covering the root and half to one inch of stem.
 Water in well, and keep the soil evenly moist.

 Learn more about this method in our guide to dividing perennials.